List of Attack on Titan characters: 104th Training Corps

-A hot-headed young man who speaks his mind, he initially planned to join the Military Police in order to live safely within Wall Sheena and manages to graduate within the top ten of his class, ranking sixth.
+A hot-headed young man who speaks his mind, he initially planned to join the Military Police in order to live safely within Wall Sina and manages to graduate within the top ten of his class, ranking sixth.
 He and Eren have opposing ideals; Jean thinks Eren is suicidal for wanting to join the Survey Corps and fight on the front lines, and throughout the manga has a simmering rivalry with him.
-In the battle of Trost, he leads a group of recruits to preserve the safety of the supply house, but is shaken that his decision led to the deaths of some of his comrades.
+In the Battle of Trost, he leads a group of recruits to preserve the safety of the supply house, but is shaken that his decision led to the deaths of some of his comrades.
 After his close friend Marco dies, he changes his mind about joining the Military Police and joins the Survey Corps instead.
 Jean later rises to become a commanding officer in the Survey Corps, and leads ground operations during the Raid on Liberio.
 He later intensely struggles with whether or not to stop the Rumbling or accept it and enjoy life in the Interior, but chooses to abandon his dream for the sake of saving the world, as he doesn't want his fallen comrades, particularly Marco, to be disappointed in him.
 Jean later joins the Alliance in the Battle of Heaven and Earth, fighting alongside Pieck and Connie, and becomes one of the final survivors of the series.
 He becomes an ambassador of peace of the Alliance.
 Isayama has said that Jean was one of his favorite characters because he says what he thinks.
 Jean also harbors jealousy toward Eren because of Jean's apparent infatuation with Mikasa; it is heavily implied that Jean has a crush on Mikasa.

 Jean is voiced by Kishō Taniyama in the Japanese anime.
 In the Funimation English version, his last name is spelled Kirschtein and he is voiced by Mike McFarland.
 In the live-action film, he is portrayed by Takahiro Miura.